gsioteam/godot-colyseus/README.md

 ### Event Listener

-Using `listen` method to observe the change of attrbites.
+Use `listen` method to observe the change of attrbites.
 The structure of first argument `path` is like this `path/to/attribue:action`.
 The path part can be empty like `:replace`, that means listening this node.